-- · The haemolymph flows between the tracheae and the wall of the veins. - It enters the wing by the costa as a rule and returns to the body by the posterior margin, following a fairly constant path along the largest channels in the wing. - This circulation is necessary for the normal sclerotization of the wing and for maintaining the wings in a healthy condition. - The parts of wing deprived of circulating haemolymph become dry, brittle and may often crack away. - · Muscles:- The muscles of wing fall into two classes: - (i) Direct muscles. - (ii) Indirect muscles.
+- The haemolymph flows between the tracheae and the wall of the veins. - It enters the wing by the costa as a rule and returns to the body by the posterior margin, following a fairly constant path along the largest channels in the wing. - This circulation is necessary for the normal sclerotization of the wing and for maintaining the wings in a healthy condition. - The parts of wing deprived of circulating haemolymph become dry, brittle and may often crack away. - Muscles:- The muscles of wing fall into two classes; - (i) Direct muscles. - (ii) Indirect muscles.

-Direct Muscles: These muscles are inserted into the base of the Ging Dasala and subalarsclerites which are connected to the applicance of the applicance of the applicance of the applicance of the subalar showing the direct wing muscles.
+Direct Muscles:- These muscles are inserted into the base of the wing basalar and subalarsclerites which are connected to the axillaryscleritesby ligaments (Fig. 1) lateral view of the thorax showing the direct wing muscles.